-College football is already in Week 7 of the season, meaning we’re actually more than halfway through finding the next national champion.
-Anyone who has a pulse has probably tuned into as many games as humanly possible all year long, with the College Football Playoff race already starting to take shape.
+College football is already in Week 9 of the season, meaning we’re getting closer and closer to crowning the next national champion.
+Anyone who has a pulse has probably tuned into as many games as humanly possible all year long, with the College Football Playoff race starting to take shape.
 With tons of college football games each week, though, how can we all possibly take in the action without missing a beat (or tackle?) — with ESPN+, which offers a ton of programming options for fans; all for an insane low price of either $4.99/month or $49.99/year.

 So why is ESPN+ the spot to catch all the college football action this season?
 Quite frankly, because the ESPN+ streaming network is loaded with college football games, bringing the heat with more than 300 college football games over the course of the season — and the action continues this weekend, with a bunch of tasty matchups worth circling on the schedule.

 Take a look at what will be streaming on ESPN+ in Week 9 of the CFB season; which is loaded for college football fans with an incredible 29 games again this weekend.